awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/serverless-aurora/README.md

 The "email" is a [verified identity](https://docs.aws.amazon.com/ses/latest/dg/verify-addresses-and-domains.html) created in Amazon SES.

 Now run the [client app](../../../../resources/clients/react/elwing/) to communicate with the "run_serverless_aurora" HTTP server.
-The [ReadMe](../../../../resources/clients/react/elwing/README.md) contains instructions for running client web app.
+The [ReadMe](../../../../resources/clients/react/elwing/README.md) contains instructions for running the client web app.

 When both the client app and the HTTP server app are running, AWS resources can be manipulated from a web page.
 The client app will appear in your web browser.
 Select "Item Tracker" in the webpage sidebar to open the webpage which communicates with the HTTP server.